 Value #2: Public Education

 In addition to scientific research and scholarly studies, zoos are a means of educating the general public.
 Zoos teach people about biodiversity and the importance of preserving wildlife habitats.
 According to Forth Worth zoo curator Diane Barber, the number of people that visit zoos each year is greater than the number of people that attend all the professional sporting events in the country combined (Barber, 2008, p.
 1).
 That is a lot of people worth reaching with a meaningful message about animals.
 Barber adds, “studies show that after a visit to a zoo or aquarium, people often think about their role in environmental problems and begin to see themselves as part of the solution” (1).
 Moreover, young zoo visitors may be inspired to become zoologists or wildlife managers when they grow up.
-This will ensure that animals and their habitats will continue to be preserved for future generations.
+The Phoenix Zoo hosts an annual Teen Career Conference in which experts in zoology, conservation, animal husbandry and veterinary care working both within the zoo and out in the natural world offer insights into their career path and advice on breaking into their respective field.
+This helps to ensure that animals and their habitats will continue to be preserved for future generations.
 As Dresser emphasizes in the article by Joni Praded, many wild animals are in danger of dying out, and most animal endangerment is caused by a loss of habitat, usually as a result of human activity (Praded, 2002).
 This is where zoos come in, because people tend to care more about things they have seen with their own eyes, such as real live animals at the zoo.
 Animal advocates might argue that the main lesson taught by zoos is that humans have the right to imprison animals for gawking at.
 However, a well-designed zoo enclosure will make use of strategically-placed walls hidden behind rocks and vegetation to keep animals in bounds while giving them plenty of privacy.
 Besides, many animals were born in zoos and it is the only way of life they know.
 Also, as Robinson points out, “if zoos can provide animals with opportunities to engage in wild behaviors… the moral argument against captivity loses much of its impact (2).